NCIOCPL/r4r-content/resources/resource117.md

 ---
 id: 117
-title: GM/CA X-ray Beamline
+title: National Institute of General Medical Sciences and National Cancer Institute (GM/CA)  X-ray Beamline
 description: >
-  State-of-the-art macromolecular crystallography synchrotron beamline for determining structures of biologically important macromolecules.
-NCI has a significant amount of beamtime dedicated for the use of its grantees.
+  This resource is a state-of-the-art macromolecular crystallography synchrotron beamline for determining structures of biologically important macromolecules.
+NCI has a significant amount of beamtime dedicated for the use of its grantees

 website: http://www.gmca.anl.gov/
 toolTypes: